 Author: Daniel G. Cohen, Pilchak & Cohen, P.C.

-- Absent strong at-will language, employers will have to defend whether their discharge decisions were for proper cause.
+- Absent strong at-will language, employers may have to defend whether their discharge decisions were for proper cause.
 This determination is made by jurors in most cases.
 See Termination for Cause.

-- Some franchisors will be shielded from liability for claims made against franchisees in the state, depending on their business relationship.
+- Some franchisors may be shielded from liability for claims made against franchisees in the state, depending on their business relationship.
 See Protection for Franchisors.